This page is a reference to the Lucid V2 language.

 }

-Outside of the always block that drives the sig, only the final value will ever be seen.
-In the previous example, the final line mySig = 1 means that anything reading mySig outside of that always block will always see the value 1.
+Outside the always block that drives the sig, only the final value will ever be seen.
+In the previous example, the final line my_sig = 1 means that anything reading my_sig outside of that always block will always see the value 1.

 dff